MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

 ## Classes vs Objects
 We've seen and used objects in Python already.
 Objects are created according the the specifications described in a **class**.
 You can think of a class as the blueprint for the object that will exist in memory.
 You can create many objects from a single class just as a factory can produce many cars from a single set of specifications.

-A class will describe which **methods**, or blocks of code that exist within an object along with any data that it needs to keep.
+A class will describe which **methods** (blocks of code) should exist within an object along with any data that it needs to keep.

 Data is stored as **properties** within the object that may be accessed either directly or through functions that can abstract away any complexities that may arise when setting a value.